nodejs/node/deps/npm/doc/cli/npm-publish.md

 Publishes a package to the registry so that it can be installed by name.

+By default npm will publish to the public registry.
+This can be overridden by specifying a different default registry or using a `npm-scope(7)` in the name (see `package.json(5)`).

 * `<folder>`:
   A folder containing a package.json file